Chloe Dancer/Crown of Thorns: Cover versions

 Pearl Jam, which includes former Mother Love Bone members Jeff Ament and Stone Gossard, has performed the song "Crown of Thorns" in concert many times, starting with the 10/22/00 show in Las Vegas, which was the tenth anniversary of Pearl Jam's first show.
 Video of this performance appears on the Pearl Jam documentary Pearl Jam Twenty and this version of the song appears on its soundtrack.
 The song is also included on the 2003 concert DVD Live at the Garden, in which Pearl Jam vocalist Eddie Vedder, in tribute to the late Wood, said, "I think Jeff and Stone will back me up on this, Andy would have loved it here."
 Two performances of the song by Pearl Jam from 2005 and 2006 were issued on the Live at the Gorge 05/06 box set.
 The two performances took place on September 1, 2005 and July 23, 2006.
-The band still play the song in live performances as of 2016.
+The band still play the song in live performances as of 2023.
+"Chloe Dancer" has also been performed by Pearl Jam, always preceding "Crown of Thorns".

 In April 2011, Kevin Wood (Andrew Wood's brother) teamed up with hard rock band Lace Weeper to record Mother Love Bone's "Crown of Thorns" as a tribute to Wood on the 21st anniversary of his death.
 The single was released on Kevin's Wammybox Records.

-Shawn Smith has also on multiple occasions covered the song, with and without his band Sweet Water.
-They were also accompanied by Seattle Symphony Orchestra on an occasion to cover the song.
+Shawn Smith has also on multiple occasions covered the song.
+In one instance, Smith covered the song alongside the band Sweet Water, also accompanied by the Seattle Symphony Orchestra.

-On July 7, 2015 at a NYC show Slipknot and Stone Sour front man Corey Taylor performed a cover of Chloe Dancer.
+On July 7, 2015 at a New York City show, Slipknot and Stone Sour frontman Corey Taylor performed a cover of "Chloe Dancer".

+On May 20, 2023, Billy Strings performed a cover of "Crown of Thorns" at Cal Coast Credit Union Amphitheater in San Diego.